adamdjbrett/desecratingthesacred.com/content/index.md

       - title: "Director’s Statement"
         video:
         image: "/img/documentary/2.webp"
-        content: "*Desecrating the Sacred* is a film born from the necessity of truth-telling.
-The earth is not a backdrop to human history—it is the first text, the first covenant.
+        content: "*Desecrating the Sacred* is a film born from a commitment to truth-telling.
+The Earth is not a backdrop to human history—it is the first text, the first covenant.
 This documentary seeks to reframe environmental devastation as a moral and spiritual crisis rooted in the Doctrine of Discovery and its enduring legal and cultural echoes.
-By centering Indigenous knowledge systems and the lived experiences of nations who remember their freedom, the film calls viewers to witness both the depth of desecration and the resilience of renewal.
+By centering Indigenous knowledge systems and the lived experiences of nations who remember their original free existence, the film calls viewers to witness both the depth of desecration and the resilience of renewal.
 The camera becomes a witness, not an observer, to the enduring relationship between people and the sacred land."
   - section_name: "services"
     title: "Themes"
     description: |
-      - The Doctrine of Christian Discovery and the Right of Domination
+      - The Doctrine of Christian Discovery and the Claimed Right of Domination
-      - The Sacred Free Way of Life and the memory of freedom
+      - The Sacred Free Way of Life and Restoring the Memory of Original Free Existence
-      - Environmental devastation as spiritual and legal colonization
+      - Environmental Devastation as a Result of Spiritual and Legal Colonization
-      - Indigenous resurgence and restoration of the sacred balance
+      - Indigenous Resurgence And Efforts To Restore The Sacred Balance
     media: "/img/documentary/spring-black-elk-peak.webp"
     sub_section1:
       - title: "Intended Impact / Distribution"